Bed of Nails

 - 2 boards - 9.5" x 4.5"

 - 2 wooden dowels (1/2" thick, 10-12" long)

 - 98 nails

 - Clear balloons

 - Start by making your bed of nails as shown in the video.
-You will need a board on the bottom (with the two wooden dowels attached to it), a board for the top that slides on the dowels, and a smaller board with the 99 nails hammered through the bottom.
+You will need a board for the top that slides on the dowels, and a similar board with the 99 nails hammered through the bottom.